 Professor Elizabeth Smart

-Elizabeth is Head of Law at Sheffield Hallam University.
-Previously Elizabeth was the national Deputy Director of Legal Practice Course Programmes at BPP University College and was part of the senior management team responsible for obtaining degree awarding powers for a private provider.
+Elizabeth is Head of the Law School at St Mary’s University, Twickenham.
+Previously Elizabeth was the Head of Law at Sheffield Hallam University and Senior Academic of BPP Law School, Leeds.
 Prior to this she worked at The University of Sheffield (1997-2003) as the LPC Director and taught criminal litigation and advanced criminal litigation together with all associated legal skills.

-Elizabeth has sat on the Quality Assurance Sub-Committee for the Solicitors Regulation Authority and as an External Examiner for Liverpool John Moores University, Huddersfield University and Anglia Ruskin University.
-She is currently an External Examiner for the University of Law and is an External Moderator for Datalaw with responsibility for the Police Station and Magistrates Court Qualification.
+Elizabeth is currently a non executive director on the Solicitors’ Regulation Authority Board and previously has sat on the Quality Assurance Sub-Committee for the Solicitors’ Regulation Authority.
+She sits on the Office for Student Quality Investigations Committee and has served as a QAA assessor for policing degree apprenticeships.
+She has been as an External Examiner for Liverpool John Moores University, Huddersfield University and Anglia Ruskin University and is currently an External Examiner for the University of Law and BPP Law School.
 She carries out consultancy work for various police forces nationally training Active Defence principles and Courtroom Skills.